-Dermatophytes — Keratin is required for these fungi to grow.
+- Dermatophytes — Keratin is required for these fungi to grow.
 Infections from dermatophytes typically affects the hair, skin and nails and result from direct contact with people, animals and soil infected with the fungus.
 Studies show how carrot seed oil fights these fungi.

-Acinetobacter — Strains of the gram-negative bacterium Acinetobacter cause a number of serious infections including: pneumonia, UTIs, secondary meningitis, infective endocarditis and burn/wound infections.
-It is of most concern in hospital environments.
-(9)
+- Acinetobacter — Strains of the gram-negative bacterium Acinetobacter cause a number of serious infections.
+The oil was revealed in studies to help kill it.

 Aedes albopictus — OK, this last one isn’t a virus; it’s a mosquito.
 But it’s significant, because carrot seed oil can kill larvae of this Asian tiger mosquito.
-Why should you care?
-Well, Aedes albopictus mosquitoes often spread yellow fever, dengue fever, Zika and a variety of other dangerous viruses.
-(11)
+Aedes albopictus mosquitoes often spread yellow fever, dengue fever, Zika and a variety of other dangerous viruses.

 2. May Fight Cancer Cells